HETDEX/hetdex_api/docs/install.rst

 If this is your first time on a TACC cluster we recommend a few setup steps.
 First set your permissions so that your $WORK, $SCRATCH (on stampede2) and $DATA (on wrangler) directories are readable to everyone on TACC.
 Use at your own discretion, but this will allow you to share classifying work and notebooks with the team.

+To do these steps you can either ssh in (for example, with the terminal app on Mac OS) or you can access a terminal from vis.tacc.utexas.edu.
+For cluster specific connection details, please see `Jupyter Notebook Access`.

 For wrangler:

 .. code-block:: bash